How can we help you today?

 What is intellectual property?

 Intellectual property (IP) refers to things people create with their minds.
 That includes designs, logos, inventions, business names, written content, software, and more.
-These creations have value, and IP laws are meant to protect the people or businesses who came up with them.
+These creations have value, and IP laws are meant to protect the people or businesses that created them.

 There are four main types of intellectual property: